 Although some people are naturally fearful of new concepts and technologies, there are plenty of advantages to the IoT.
 Some of which are as follows:

-- Remote Access: One of the biggest benefits of the IoT is that it allows both business owners and homeowners the ability to control IoT devices remotely, from virtually anywhere in the world.
+- Remote Access: One of the most significant benefits of the IoT is that it allows both business owners and homeowners the ability to control IoT devices remotely from virtually anywhere in the world.
 This means they can do things such as lock doors, check appliances, turn off lights, etc. without being physically present.
-This is a major game-changer in terms of how businesses and properties are managed and maintained.
+This is a significant game-changer in terms of how businesses and properties are managed and maintained.

 How the IoT is Changing Cybersecurity

-Now that we have learned what the IoT is and why it is so important, let’s take a look at how it is changing the world of cybersecurity.
-In particular, given the widespread use of the IoT, hackers have more opportunities than ever to find ways to breach various networks across the globe.
-Additionally, hackers also have the potential to IoT devices as a part of botnet, which is a large number of computers and devices that are under one hacker’s (or one group of hackers’) control.
+Now that we have learned what the IoT is and why it is so important let’s take a look at how it is changing the world of cybersecurity.
+In particular, given the widespread use of IoT, hackers have more opportunities than ever to find ways to breach various networks across the globe.
+Additionally, hackers also have the potential to IoT devices as a part of a botnet, which is a large number of computers and tools that are under one hacker’s (or one group of hackers’) control.

 For instance, in January 2014, it was discovered that just one of these attacks allower hackers to seize control of over 100,000 devices such as televisions, routers, multimedia centers, and more.
-To make matters worse, the hacker then used the devices to send 750,000 malicious emails to companies and individuals worldwide, in just a two week time span.
+To make matters worse, the hacker then used the tools to send 750,000 malicious emails to companies and individuals worldwide in just two weeks.

 The Future of the IoT

-The widespread use of the IoT has created a time of vulnerability and extreme uncertainty.
+The widespread use of IoT has created a time of vulnerability and extreme uncertainty.
 Nevertheless, there is an undeniable value and convenience of using IoT technology, as long as it can be safely implemented.
-For this reason, many businesses and homeowners are collaborating with their trusted IT partners to create safe solutions in a timely manner.
+For this reason, many businesses and homeowners are collaborating with their trusted IT partners to create safe solutions promptly.